Ephesians 4:26-27 “Be ye angry, and sin not: let not the sun go down upon your wrath: Neither give place to the devil”

 When is anger bad?

-Wrath is noted as one of the works of the flesh in the Bible (Galatian 5:19-21).
+Wrath is noted as one of the works of the flesh in the Bible (Galatians 5:19-21).
 Wrath is an escalated form of anger, and it could lead to holding grudges against others or finding it difficult to forgive people that hurt us.
 Anger is bad when we are unable to control our anger.
 Anger is like a seed.
 It can grow and produce fruits of bitterness, hatred, wrath, and unforgiveness.

 Why do we get angry?

 We get angry because of our feelings about what other people do or say to us.
 We could also get angry with ourselves and God.
-It is our emotional reaction to situations and life experiences that are directed towards living and non-living things.
+It is our emotional reaction to situations and life experiences that are directed toward living and non-living things.
 You are not alone when you have to deal with annoying people each day.
 You may not be able to get rid of them.
 But here is the truth, anger comes from the inside and not the outside.

 So, how do we manage anger?

 In the secular world, anger management is a core course.
-However, as Christian, the Holy Spirit makes anger management easy for us by producing the fruit of the spirit called self-control (Galatians 5:23).
+However, as Christians, the Holy Spirit makes anger management easy for us by producing the fruit of the spirit called self-control (Galatians 5:23).
 You may not have control over so many situations, but you can control your response to them.
 Understanding this truth and taking responsibility makes us a victor and not a victim.

 Jesus’ response to those who crucified and mocked Him was Father, forgive them; for they know not what they do (Luke 23:34).